Pinkytoky writes on a wide variety of content. Her main interest is in feng shui, Chinese operas, and Chinese & Japanese art and culture.

 Due to the nature of the divination, questions that can be posed are somewhat limited.

 As moon block divination is cheap, it is commonly used to seek divine guidance, even though some other divination methods may be resorted to later.

-Besides for mundane affairs, jiaobei are also used to verify a range of issues, such as whether the gods are satisfied with the rituals performed in their honour, whether they are spiritually present and whether they have eaten the offering presented to them.
+Besides mundane affairs, jiaobei are also used to verify a range of issues, such as whether the gods are satisfied with the rituals performed in their honor, whether they are spiritually present and whether they have eaten the offering presented to them.